-The travel industry has increasingly become a more significant part of Iceland's economy.
+The tourism sector has increasingly become a more significant part of Iceland's economy.
 It is estimated that 807,000 tourists visited the country in 2013, which is a 20 per cent. increase from the previous year.
-In recent years, this industry has been among the fastest growing industries in Iceland, generating around 26 per cent. of total export revenues in 2013, while foreign exchange revenues generated from foreign tourists amounted to ISK 275 billion.
+The rapid growth continued in 2014 when foreign tourist arrivals increased by a further 24 per cent to around 970,000 tourists.
+The cumulative growth in tourist arrivals between 2010 and 2014 amounts to 111 per cent.
+In recent years, this industry has been among the fastest growing industries in Iceland, generating around 28 per cent. of total export revenues in 2014, or ISK 303 billion.

-The agricultural and farming industry
+The agricultural and farming sector

-The agricultural industry accounted for 1.0 per cent. of GDP in 2013.
+The agricultural sector accounted for 1.1 per cent. of GDP in 2014.
 Icelandic agriculture is heavily subsidised, with total on-budget transfers to farmers amounting to 0.7 per cent. of GDP in 2011.
 The total area of Iceland that is arable land or pasture is around 20 per cent. and less than 5 per cent. of this area is cultivated.
 The remainder is used for grazing or left undeveloped.
 The principal crops are hay cereal for animal feed, root vegetables and green vegetables which are primarily cultivated in greenhouses heated with geothermal water.
 Meat and dairy products are mainly for domestic consumption.
 Imports of meat, dairy products, and some vegetables that compete with domestic production are subject to tariffs, import quotas, and non-tariff import restrictions.